silvia-cor/SyllabicQuantity_Latin/README.md

 # Syllabic Quantity Patterns as Rhythmic Features for Latin Authorship Attribution
+<p>This is the code to reproduce the experiments in the article: <br>
+Corbara, S., Moreo, A., & Sebastiani, F. (2023).
+Syllabic quantity patterns as rhythmic features for Latin authorship attribution. <em>Journal of the Association for Information Science and Technology</em>, 74(1), 128-141.</p>

 ## Abstract
 <p>Within the Latin (and ancient Greek) production, it is well known that peculiar metric schemes were followed not only in poetic compositions, but also in many prose works.
 Such metric patterns were based on <em>syllabic quantity</em>, i.e., on on the length of the involved syllables (which can be long or short), and there is much evidence suggesting that certain authors held a preference for certain rhythmic schemes over others. <br>